VKCOM/KNet/README.md

 ```

 ## <a name="okhttp"></a> OkHTTP
-If you're now using OkHTTP, you can simply wrap KNet into OkHttp Interceptor...
+If you're now using OkHttp, you can simply wrap KNet into OkHttp Interceptor...
 Easy, right?

 ```kotlin
 val knetCronet = Knet.Build(cronet)